CrowRed/11oclocknumber/wiki/games.md

 ## Formats
 ### Life as a Musical Format: (thus far)

 1. Opening Number: Sets up location.
 All characters are the same.
 Strong physical offers and clumping.
+We worked on created different formations.
+Try to stay a formation for a while before changing to allow audience to take in what they see.
+Objective is to try and create at least 3 different formations in a song.
+Includes a dance break - Creating a dance break is like creating a chorus.
+Someone takes energy and teaches their move, someone else takes that energy and teaches theirs etc. Once we learn we repeat , then repeat again over chorus.
 2. Here Comes Jamie: 2 friends set up with three line game.
 They then introduce the main character and play "here comes Jamie" to endow them.
 We want to find out what the main character is passionate about and hint at their achilles heel.
 These two friends play foils of each other.
 3. Question of the Play: Main character comes on stage.
 2 friends find a reason to leave.
 Main character sets up the question of the play with an "I want song"
 4. Love Interest : We see a scene with love interest and a secondary character.
 The love interests job is to set up 2 things: 1) Something that would make them right for the main character 2) Something that would cause friction.
 End scene with song